The Duality Of A Man

 The duality of man is not a theoretical construct confined to philosophical debates or scientific laboratories; it manifests vividly in our daily lives.
 We experience it in the seemingly contradictory choices we make: the simultaneous yearning for security and adventure, the desire for both intimacy and independence, the struggle between self-preservation and altruism.

 Consider the everyday example of procrastination.
-We know we should complete a task (rational self), but the immediate gratification of avoiding it (primitive impulse) often wins out.
+Now, we know we should complete a task (rational self), but the immediate gratification of avoiding it (primitive impulse) often wins out.
 Or consider the moral dilemmas we face: the temptation to act selfishly even when we know it's wrong, the internal struggle between our personal desires and our sense of social responsibility.
 These conflicts are not signs of weakness or imperfection but rather testament to the inherent complexities of human nature.

 IV.
 Embracing the Paradox: Finding Harmony in the Conflict